AmanSilawat/Course--Debugging-and-Fixing-Common-JavaScript-Errors/README.md

 blackBox Script
 Errors will never be seen in the console. chrome -> in source -> open a script file -> right click -> click on "Blackbox script"

+---

+## JavaScript Quirks

+Question: Math.max()
+Asnwer: -Infinity

+Description: Called with no arguments, Math.max() returns the smallest number in JavaScript.

+---

+Question: (function foo(a, b) {}).length
+Asnwer: 2

+Description: Function.prototype.length return the number of arguments specified in the function definition.

+---

+Question: +"42"
+Asnwer: 42

+Description: The "+" operator is not preceded by a String, so it is considered arithmetic and attempts to coerce the following value a Number.
+The gets evaluated as "0 + 42".

+---

+Question: '😊' - '😊'
+Asnwer: NaN

+Description: The "-" operator is always arithmetic, so both items are coerced into Numbers.
+They cannot be interpreted and result in NaN.

+---

+Question: !!""
+Asnwer: False

+Description: The not, not syntax flips the value twice.
+So the first not change the empty string into it's opposite Boolean value. so the opposite value would be true and then the second not flips it back.
+So the value coerce it Boolean type true.

+---